kylebarrow/chibi/README.md

 ```

 #### $(selector).data(key, value)
-*Gets or optionally sets the data attribute for all matching elements.*
+*Gets or optionally sets the data key value for all matching elements.*

-**data** with no value argument will return the data key value of the first matching element found.
+**data** with no *value* argument will return the data key value of the first matching element found.

 *value* will set the value of the data key for all matching elements.